nikhil-pandey/temporal-examples-rust/temporal-examples-rust/search_attributes/README.md

 # Search Attributes Example (Rust)

 This example demonstrates how to use Temporal Search Attributes in a workflow.
-The workflow sets a custom search attribute (`CustomerId`) at execution start.
-The client demonstrates filtering open workflows using this attribute.
+The workflow sets one of Temporal's **dynamic search attributes** – `CustomStringField` – at execution start.
+The client/README shows how to filter workflows using this attribute.

 ## What it does

-* **Workflow**: Accepts a string argument (customer ID), upserts the "CustomerId" search attribute, waits 2 seconds (so it will show up in open workflows), then completes.
+* **Workflow**: Accepts a string argument (customer ID), upserts the `CustomStringField` search attribute, waits 2 seconds (so it will show up in open workflows), then completes.
-* **Client**: Starts the workflow, then immediately calls `list_workflows` filtering on `CustomerId`, and prints the results.
+* **Client**: Starts the workflow, then demonstrates how to query workflows by `CustomStringField` using the Temporal CLI.
 * **Worker**: Runs the workflow on the "search-attributes" task queue.

 ## How to run